ChicoState/spyral-narwhals/README.md

 PURPOSE
 --------

-/* changed project from the Spyral Python Library/GameEngine to A survival horror game for the visually imapaired */
+/* changed project from the Spyral Python Library/GameEngine to A survival horror game for the visually impaired */

 MEET THE TEAM
 --------------